I AM A WATER LILY

 have waited with ears to the wind

-Until a thundering sound, from the stomper of clouds
+Then, thundering sounds, from the stomper of clouds

-comes from deep within, the girth of the hills
+comes from deep from the girth of the hills

 There are trampling sounds, and rain seeds are thrown